 The type of review will depend on the nature of the proposed research.
 Descriptions of criteria for exempt and expedited review are contained in the "Application for Initial Review", accessed through the "Forms" link.
 Researchers are required to indicate which type of review they are requesting, but the final determination of which review category the proposed research involves remains the purview of the IRB.
-This means the IRB decides which category the protocol will require if there is any disagreement.

 Please consider the following definitions in determining the type of review you are requesting:

 Definition of Human Subject:

 "Any living individual(s) about whom an investigator (whether professional or student) conducting research obtains (1) data through interaction or intervention with the individual, or (2) identifiable private information."

 Definition of Research:

 "Any systematic investigation, including research development, testing, evaluation, designed to develop or contribute to generalizable knowledge."

 45 CFR 46 §102 (d)